-Hive creates a set of delta files for each transaction that alters a table or partition and stores them in a separate delta directory.
-By default, Hive automatically compacts delta and base files at regular intervals.
-Compaction is a consolidation of files.
-You can configure automatic compactions, as well as perform manual compactions of base and delta files.
-To submit compaction Jobs, Hive uses Tez as the execution engine, and uses MapReduce algorithms in the Stack.
+Hive creates a set of delta files for each transaction that alters a table or partition.
+By default, compaction of delta and base files occurs at regular intervals.
 Compactions occur in the background without affecting concurrent reads and writes.
-The compactor initiator should run on only one HMS instance.

 There are two types of compaction: